Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

 \subsection{Borel equivariant spectra and proper Tate constructions}

 Let $X\in \Gpd$ be a groupoid.
-Then for every point in $X$, one obtains a restriction functor $\Sp^X \to \Sp$.
-These assemble to a functor $\Sp^X \to \Fun(X,\Sp)$ which we will think of as taking a genuine equivariant $X$-spectrum to its underlying spectrum (with group action).
-This functor admits a fully faithful right adjoint $j_X: \Fun(X,\Sp)\hookrightarrow \Sp^X$ which we think of as cofreely promoting a non-genuine spectrum to a genuine spectrum.
-The essential image of this embedding is known as the full subcategory $\Sp^X_{\Bor}\subset \Sp^X$ of \emph{Borel} $X$-spectra.
+Then for every point in $X$, one obtains a restriction functor $\Sp_X \to \Sp$.
+These assemble to a functor $\Sp_X \to \Fun(X,\Sp)$ which can be thought of as taking a genuine equivariant $X$-spectrum to its underlying spectrum (with group action).
+This functor admits a fully faithful right adjoint $j_X: \Fun(X,\Sp)\hookrightarrow \Sp_X$ which we think of as cofreely promoting a non-genuine spectrum to a genuine spectrum.
+The essential image of this embedding is known as the full subcategory $(\Sp_X)_{\Bor}\subset \Sp_X$ of \emph{Borel} $X$-spectra.
 We will also abusively refer to objects of $\Fun(X,\Sp)$ as Borel $X$-spectra.
-We write $\beta_X$, or simply $\beta$, for the composite so every $E\in \Sp^X$ admits a natural \emph{Borelification} map $E \to \beta E$.
+We write $\beta_X$, or simply $\beta$, for the composite so every $E\in \Sp_X$ admits a natural \emph{Borelification} map $E \to \beta E$.

+\begin{rmk} A genuine $G$-spectrum $E$ is Borel if and only if, for every subgroup $H\subset G$, the canonical map $E^{H} \to E^{hH}$ from genuine $H$-fixed points to homotopy $H$-fixed points is an equivalence. \end{rmk}

+The condition of being Borel can also be seen in terms of geometric fixed points:

 \begin{exm} The data of a genuine $C_p$-spectrum $E$ can be presented as a triple $(E_0, E_1, f)$ where $E_0\in \Fun(BC_p,\Sp)$ is the underlying spectrum, $E_1 \in \Sp$ is thought of as $\Phi^{C_p}E$, and $f:E_1 \to E_0^{tC_p}$ is a map of spectra.
 From this data, one recovers the genuine fixed points of $E$ via the homotopy pullback square